dettloffd/tip-tracker-2/docs/aws_server_setup.md

 # Create Load Balancer

-* Make sure vpc is same as the cluster this will be in
+* Make sure vpc is same as the cluster the service will be in.

 ### In listeners and routing, pick 80 - we then need to create a target group